-When extracurricular activities are used to satisfy the requirement, students will be required to provide a substantive written document reflecting on how their experiences fulfill the learning outcomes.
-This document must be reviewed and passed as satisfactory by the Cultural Diversity Certification Officer for the unit (see b)5 or by an appropriate faculty member designated by the Certification Officer.
-Examples of extracurricular activities include study abroad, internships, or work experiences (paid or volunteer).

-- b.
-Each school/college will designate a person who will function as a Cultural Diversity Certification Officer and will have responsibility of for certifying that students have satisfied the requirement prior to graduation. - c.
-Proposals to establish or change implementation plans should include the following: - i.
-Justification for revision - ii.
-List of courses to be added and/or removed Evidence of Cultural Diversity learning outcomes must be present in the Automated Course Approval Process (CAPA) for each course. - iii.
-List of non-credit activities to be added and/or removed - d.
-Proposals to establish or change implementation plans should be routed through the following approval sequence: - i.
-Faculty of the academic unit proposing the new or revised implementation plan or revisions - ii.
-Department Head of academic unit proposing the new or revised implementation plan or revisions (if applicable) - iii.
-Dean of academic unit proposing the new or revised implementation plan or revisions - iv.
-Office of Instruction (for review) - v.
-University Curriculum Committee - c. be submitted by the school/college to the Office of the Senior Vice President for Academic Affairs and Provost for consideration by the University Curriculum Committee.
-The proposal will be sent to the University Curriculum Committee for information and reviewed by a standing subcommittee of the University Curriculum Committee.
+- 2. When extracurricular activities are used to satisfy the requirement, students will be required to provide a substantive written document reflecting on how their experiences fulfill the learning outcomes.
+This document must be reviewed and passed as satisfactory by the Cultural Diversity Certification Officer for the unit (see b), or by an appropriate faculty member designated by the Certification Officer.
+Examples of extracurricular activities include study abroad, internships, or work experiences (paid or volunteer). - b.
+Each school/college will designate a person who will function as a Cultural Diversity Certification Officer and will have responsibility of certifying that students have satisfied the requirement prior to graduation. - c.
+Proposals for courses to satisfy the Cultural Diversity requirement to establish or changeimplementation plans should be submitted by the school/college to the Office of the Senior Vice President for Academic Affairs and Provost for consideration by the University Curriculum Committee.
+The proposal will be sent to the University Curriculum Committee for information and reviewed by a standing Cultural Diversity Ssubcommittee of the University Curriculum Committee.
 The subcommittee will have the authority to approve proposals on behalf of the University Curriculum Committee.
 However, any issues unresolved by the subcommittee will be reviewed by the University Curriculum Committee.
-The subcommittee will evaluate the proposal to assure that it conforms to this policy and is consistent with Board of Regents policy. - d.
+The subcommittee will evaluate the proposal to assure that it conforms with this policy and is consistent with Board of Regents policy. - d.
 Affirmative recommendations of the University Curriculum Committee will be forwarded to the Senior Vice President for Academic Affairs and Provost for final review. - e.
-All approved new or revised implementation plans will become effective subsequent to appearing in the Bulletin.
+All courses approved to fulfill the requirement new or revised implementation plans will become effective subsequent to appearing in the Bulletin.